These ethnic artisanal traditions from around the world support communities and preserve cultures, too

 Today, the loom weaving techniques of traditional weaving is combines with a more modern aesthetic to appeal to the modern day women, and bringing together two tales: the hands of the woman behind the weaving, and the women themselves who wear them.
 The colours greatly reflect the Guatemalan landscapes and are wonderfully intricate.

 As with many artisans selling their crafts, this has allowed the Mayan women to become their own business owners and given them the ability to invest back into their own communities, feed their families and school their children.
 Of course, eventually, this breaks the cycle of poverty with money coming back into the community.

 3. Hmong Tribe Embroidery

-The Hmong tribe are an Asian ethnic group that originate from the mountain regions of China, Vietnam, Laos and Thailand yet who migrated during the 18th century to seek out more workable land.
+The Hmong tribe are an Asian ethnic group.
+They originate from the mountain regions of China, Vietnam, Laos and Thailand.
+They migrated during the 18th century to seek out more workable land.
 Today, whilst many Hmong are living deep within remote forest and mountain, they are integrated well into Thai society.